apitable/apitable/packages/datasheet/src/pc/common/store_subscribe/readme.md

-# 命名规范
+# Naming convention

-subscribe 模块以监听的属性名作为命名。
+subscribe Modules are named after the name of the property they are listening to.

-比如：
+For example.

-监听 datasheetId 的变化，则文件名命名为 datasheet_id.ts
+Listen for changes in datasheetId, then name the file datasheet_id.ts